How do Philly’s marijuana laws work?

 Yes.
-And there’s really no exceptions to this rule — even if it’s a small amount of pot.
+And there are really no exceptions to this rule — even if it’s a small amount of pot.
 Additionally, possessing large amounts of marijuana — over 30 grams — can be seen by investigators as an “intent to sell” marijuana.

 If you’re caught selling weed, you will most likely be arrested.

 Can I get arrested for driving while high in Philly?